 Watch for the Signs

 The warning signs of potential suicide aren’t always apparent.
-However, Redding notes specific signals to watch for—describing them in three main categories: talk, behavior, and mood.
+However, there are specific signals to watch for—in three main categories: talk, behavior, and mood.

 2) Behavior.
 Examples might be an increase in using alcohol or other drugs, withdrawing from activities they used to be interested in, refusing invitations out, changes in sleep patterns (either sleeping a lot or not sleeping much at all), more aggressive behavior, or relinquishing items they deem valuable.

 3) Mood.
 We all feel sad at different times throughout life and in different situations.
 But, when sadness lasts for a prolonged period of time, that’s much more serious than feeling “blue.”
-Redding cautions against any period longer than two weeks for adults and a week for adolescents, with consistent low mood, increased anxiety, loss of interests, and irritability.
+Take notice if there is any period longer than two weeks for adults and a week for adolescents, with consistent low mood, increased anxiety, loss of interests, and irritability.

-“Something that gets a bit tricky, and this is for folks who you know better than others, whether they’re a friend or a family member or coworker, but it seems like they’ve been really down in the dumps.
-They’ve really been depressed.
-Then, all of a sudden, snap of a finger, everything is great.
+Mood is something that gets a bit tricky.
+For people you know better than others, whether they’re a friend or a family member or coworker, and it seems like they’ve been really down in the dumps and really depressed.
+Then, all of a sudden, with a snap of a finger, everything is great.
 Everything is better.
-That’s where we have to pay even more attention, because oftentimes when someone has made the decision to kill themselves, there’s a sense of relief.”
+That’s where we have to pay even more attention because oftentimes, when someone has made the decision to kill themselves, there’s a sense of relief.

 Available Resources